omidfarhang/omid.dev/content/posts/2012-06-29-scarlett-johansson-leaked-nude-photos-cost-66000-for-the-hacker.en.md

 Prosecutors in a sentencing memorandum say Chaney took naked images of Christina Aguilera from her stylist's email account, actress Renee Olstead's from her email stream and Johansson's from emails she sent to her then husband Ryan Reynolds.
 Chaney forwarded them to another hacker and two celebrity websites, who made them public.
 They remain in wide circulation.
 Some of the photos showed a nude Johansson.

 Prosecutors want Chaney to compensate some of his victims.
-In addition to Johansson, they are asking a judge to order him to pay $7,500 to Aguilera; $76,767.35 to Olstead, an actress best known for the TV show &#8220;The Secret Life of American Teenager,&#8221; and $10,374.59 to Aftra Health Fund.
+In addition to Johansson, they are asking a judge to order him to pay $7,500 to Aguilera; $76,767.35 to Olstead, an actress best known for the TV show “The Secret Life of American Teenager,” and $10,374.59 to Aftra Health Fund.

 Assistant U.S. attorneys Lisa Feldman and Wesley Hsu, in seeking the sentencing and compensation, wrote Chaney did not stop even after being caught.